p-behr/php_mvc_example/README.md

 routed to the controller functions.
 The controller functions communicate with the model to fetch data, and then update the view.

-Controller functions return a Response:
+Controller functions return a Response, so we need to use the Symfony component:

     use Symfony\Component\HttpFoundation\Response;